deads2k/community/contributors/design-proposals/thirdpartyresources.md

 	Message string `json:"message,omitempty" protobuf:"bytes,6,opt,name=message"`
 }

-// ThirdPartyStatus indicates the state of the ThirdParty type ThirdPartyStatus struct {
+// ThirdPartyResourceStatus indicates the state of the ThirdPartyResource type ThirdPartyResourceStatus struct {
-	// Conditions indicate state for particular aspects of a ThirdParty Conditions []ThirdPartyCondition `json:"conditions" protobuf:"bytes,1,opt,name=conditions"` }
+	// Conditions indicate state for particular aspects of a ThirdPartyResource Conditions []ThirdPartyResourceCondition `json:"conditions" protobuf:"bytes,1,opt,name=conditions"`

+	// Singular is the singular name of the resource.
+Defaults to lowercased <kind>
+	Singular string `json:"singular,omitempty" protobuf:"bytes,2,opt,name=singular"`
+	// ShortNames are short names for the resource.
+	ShortNames []string `json:"shortNames,omitempty" protobuf:"bytes,3,opt,name=shortNames"`
+	// Kind is the serialized kind of the resource
+	Kind string `json:"kind" protobuf:"bytes,4,opt,name=kind"`
+	// ListKind is the serialized kind of the list for this resource.
+Defaults to <kind>List ListKind string `json:"listKind,omitempty" protobuf:"bytes,5,opt,name=listKind"` }

 // +genclient=true

-// ThirdParty represents a resource that should be exposed on the API server.
+// ThirdPartyResource represents a resource that should be exposed on the API server.
 Its name MUST be in the format
-// <.spec.name>.<.spec.group>.
+// <.spec.plural>.<.spec.group>.
-type ThirdParty struct {
+type ThirdPartyResource struct {
 	metav1.TypeMeta   `json:",inline"`
 	metav1.ObjectMeta `json:"metadata,omitempty" protobuf:"bytes,1,opt,name=metadata"`

-	// Spec describes how the user wants the resources to appear Spec ThirdPartySpec `json:"spec,omitempty" protobuf:"bytes,2,opt,name=spec"`
+	// Spec describes how the user wants the resources to appear Spec ThirdPartyResourceSpec `json:"spec,omitempty" protobuf:"bytes,2,opt,name=spec"`
-	// Status indicates the actual state of the ThirdParty Status ThirdPartyStatus `json:"status,omitempty" protobuf:"bytes,3,opt,name=status"` }
+	// Status indicates the actual state of the ThirdPartyResource Status ThirdPartyResourceStatus `json:"status,omitempty" protobuf:"bytes,3,opt,name=status"` }

-// ThirdPartyList is a list of ThirdParty objects. type ThirdPartyList struct {
+// ThirdPartyResourceList is a list of ThirdPartyResource objects. type ThirdPartyResourceList struct {
 	metav1.TypeMeta `json:",inline"`
 	metav1.ListMeta `json:"metadata,omitempty" protobuf:"bytes,1,opt,name=metadata"`

 	// Items individual ThirdParties
-	Items []ThirdParty `json:"items" protobuf:"bytes,2,rep,name=items"`
+	Items []ThirdPartyResource `json:"items" protobuf:"bytes,2,rep,name=items"`
 }
 ```

 ## Behavior
 ### Create
-When a new TPR-registration is completed, no synchronous action is taken.
+When a new TPR is created, no synchronous action is taken.
 A controller will run to confirm that value-space of the reserved names doesn't
-collide and sets the "NameConflict" condition to `false`.
+collide and sets the "KindNameConflict" condition to `false`.

-A custom `http.Handler` which accepts a delegate (like our current
-genericapiserver), will look at the `request.RequestInfo` (in the context) and
+A custom `http.Handler` will look at request and use the parsed out
-check its Lister (created by generated client code) for a match with proper
-conditions.
-If no match is found, it delegates.
-If a match is found, it runs
-it's own RESTStorage.
-If the match was `Terminating`, it will allow reads and
-delete, but reject mutations.
+GroupVersionResource information to match it to a ThirdPartyResource.
+The ThirdPartyResource
+will be checked to make sure its valid enough in .Status to serve and will
+response appropriated.
+If there is no ThirdPartyResource defined, it will delegate
+to the next handler in the chain.

 ### Delete
 When a TPR-registration is deleted, it will be handled as a finalizer like a